ipfs/specs/repo/fs-repo/README.md

 42 ttys000   79:05.83 ipfs daemon
 ```

+**TODO, ADDRESS DISCREPANCY:** the go-ipfs implementation does not currently store the PID in the file, which in some systems causes failures after a failure or a teardown.
+This SHOULD NOT require any manual intervention-- a present lock should give new processes enough information to recover.
+Doing this correctly in a portable, safe way, with good UX is very tricky.
+We must be careful with TOCTTOU bugs, and multiple concurrent processes capable of running at any moment.
+The goal is for all processes to operate safely, to avoid bothering the user, and for the repo to always remain in a correct, consistent state.

 ### version

-The `version` file contains the repo implementation name and version
+The `version` file contains the repo implementation name and version.
+This format has changed over time:

 ```
+# in version 0
+> cat $repo-at-version-0/version
+cat: /Users/jbenet/.ipfs/version: No such file or directory

+# in versions 1 and 2
-> cat version
+> cat $repo-at-version-1/version
-fs-repo: 1
+1
+> cat $repo-at-version-2/version
+2

+# in versions >3
+> cat $repo-at-version-3/version
+fs-repo/3
 ```

-_Any_ fs-repo implementation of _any_ versions MUST be able to read the
+_Any_ fs-repo implementation of _any_ versions `>0` MUST be able to read the
 `version` file.
-It MUST NOT change between versions.
+It MUST NOT change format between versions.
+The sole exception is version 0, which had no file.

+**TODO: ADDRESS DISCREPANCY:** versions 1 and 2 of the go-ipfs implementation use just the integer number.
+It SHOULD have used `fs-repo/<version-number>`.
+We could either change the spec and always just use the int, or change go-ipfs in version `>3`. we will have to be backwards compatible.

 ## Datastore